penumbra-zone/penumbra/docs/protocol/src/protocol/transaction_crypto.md

 * Notes: `[0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]`
 * Memos: `[1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]`
-* Swaps: `[2, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]`
+* Swaps: we use the first 12 bytes of the swap commitment
 * Memo keys: `[3, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]`

-This enables the same key to be used in the case of e.g. a swap with an associated note.

 ## Keys

 We have several keys involved in transaction-level symmetric cryptography:
 * A *shared secret* derived between sender and recipient,
-* A *per-action payload key* used to encrypt a single swap, note, or memo key (one of each type).
+* A *per-action payload key* used to encrypt a single note, or memo key (one of each type).
 It is derived from the shared secret.
+It is used for a single action.
+* A *per-action swap payload key* used to encrypt a single swap.
+It is derived from the outgoing viewing key.
 It is used for a single action.
 * A *random payload key* used to encrypt a memo.
 It is generated randomly and is shared between all actions in a given transaction.
 * An *outgoing cipher key* used to encrypt key material (the shared secret) to enable the sender to